National Board Mentors

 Amy Digman

 I received my undergrad degree from UW-Platteville and my Masters from Carroll University.
-I am currently a teaching and learning specialists (TLS) within the Elmbrook School District in Brookfield, WI.
+I am currently a teaching and learning specialist (TLS) within the Elmbrook School District in Brookfield, WI.
 Previously, I taught kindergarten for 16 years within the Elmbrook SD.
-I am a recent NBCT (EC Generalist) and prior to my certification I was selected to pilot the new assessment (Component 1).
-This past school year I was selected to pilot the new Maintenance of Certification (MOC).
+I am a NBCT (EC Generalist) and completed my Maintenance of Certification (MOC) in 2021.
+I was selected to pilot the assessment (Component 1) and the Maintenance of Certification (MOC) for the last revision.

 Lyman Elliott